Robrowno/rally-blog/TESTING.md

 `` USER STORY: As a Developer I can write code for automated tests in order to **accurately test my main code for bugs/issues and test criteria in order to refactor and test again.  ``

-- Testing URL Resolution: All tests passed
+- Testing URL Resolution: All tests passed - see tests.py and run python3 manage.py test to run tests for yourself
 - Due to time constraints and complexity of the project, I did not complete any further automated tests

 ---